stringzzz/Chatbot_ALISHA/README.md

 # ChatBot ALISHA (Assembly Language Intelligent Speech Happy Automator)

-This chatbot was from about a year and a half ago when I was taking a Comp Org and Assembly Language class.
+This chatbot was from about a year ago when I was taking a Comp Org and Assembly Language class.
 It wasn't for an actual assignment for the class, just a side project.
 I had to keep it simple due to the complexity of assembly language.
 My Chatbot OPHELIA written in Python is much better, but I'm still happy that I was aable to pull this one off.